 There are various gem laboratories out there providing their own independent judgments on diamond specifications.
 Unfortunately, often these laboratories vary in their strictness in grading of diamonds.
 Here we list only the most respected and well known laboratories:

 GIA Lab sets the standard for diamond grading and is by far the most commonly used and respected lab in the trade.
 The Diamond Dossier, is a GIA report issued for diamonds weighing less than 1 carat.
 GIA is the most prominent lab for natural white and color diamonds.

 IGI - International Gemological Institute

-An independent laboratory that uses state of the art high tech equipment to verify the quality of a diamond's cut.
-Most of the appraisals that we give out for independent opinion is from IGI.
+An independent laboratory that uses state of the art high tech equipment to verify the quality of a diamond.
+This lab is the most prominent for lab created diamonds.

 Diamonds are very easy to take care of due to their hardness and durability.
 To keep your diamond jewelry sparkling you may want to clean it to remove the unwanted dirt and residue build up.
 Here are a few care tips to keeping your diamond jewelry clean and shiny.